xitsu521674/Donut/README.md

+# Fork Version
+This is a fork version to convert dount into android version.
 # Donut

 Donut is a real-time rendering framework built by NVIDIA DevTech for use in various prototype renderers and code samples.
 It provides a collection of reusable and somewhat extensible rendering passes that can be put together in an application, and a system for loading a scene and maintaining its component graph.